Can Your Employer Require You To Get A COVID-19 Vaccine?

 Safe to say — the jury’s still out, but all three legal analysts who spoke to WBZ agree, the answer is likely yes: your employer does have the right to mandate you get vaccinated to come to work.

-“Vaccine mandates have been upheld for over a century both by the government and employers but those are typically well known, well established vaccines,” Ulrich explained.READ MORE: Emerson College Cancels In-Person Activities Amid Spike In COVID Cases
+“Vaccine mandates have been upheld for over a century both by the government and employers but those are typically well known, well established vaccines,” Ulrich explained.READ MORE: Coronavirus In Massachusetts: Today's Developments

 That’s where the gray area in this case comes in: there is no roadmap or precedent for an emergency-approved vaccine designed for the general population.